appbaseio/Docs/src/scalr/javascript/javascript-intro.md

 }
 ```

-Even though ``get()`` returns a single document data, we return it as a stream object with the 'data' event handler.
+Even though ``get()`` returns a single document data, appbase.io returns it as a stream object with the 'data' event handler.

-Let's say that we are interested in not just the existing document state, but in subscribing to all the state changes.
-Here, we would use the ``getStream()`` method instead, which keeps returning new changes made to the document.
+Let's say that we are interested in subscribing to all the state changes that happen on a document.
+Here, we would use the ``getStream()`` method over ``get()``, which keeps returning new changes made to the document.

 ### 3.a: Subscribing to document stream